openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Resolution Steps**

-1. Confirm if the local port has called the `close` interface.
+1. Verify if the local port has called the close interface.
-2. Verify if the local port has set the `onMessageEvent` callback.
+2. Confirm if the local port has set the onMessageEvent callback.

 ## 17100011 Invalid Origin Parameter